 - Ensure robust SDP and RTP handling for all supported codecs.

-- Complement injectable codec support with WebCodecs integration where browser-based use cases are targeted.
+- Complement injectable codec support with WebCodecs integration where browser-based use cases are targeted

 8 Recommendations for Potential Normative Work

 8.1 Introduction

 This clause provides recommendations for potential normative work to enable and advance support for 3GPP codecs in WebRTC-based systems, building on the interface and adapter concepts described in clause 7.
 The recommendations differentiate between activities within the remit of 3GPP and those requiring collaboration with other standardization bodies or open-source communities.